DanielHakim98/Ruby_Project-Mastermind/README.md

 10/11/21
 * Fix GUI Board display.
 Now it shows previous sequences selected and the indicator for each previous sequences.
 * Next plan is to create options for player to be code breaker or code maker.
 ---
+11/11/21
+**Branch: COM_playable**
+* Working on Code setter features which allows the player to set the secret code for the COM to guess it.
+* As to obey the rules of 'no duplicates' in secret code, check duplicate features is added to put restraint on the secret code.
+---